OpenMx/OpenMx/docs/source/FactorAnalysis_Matrix.rst

 Data
 ^^^^

-Our first step to running this model is to put include the data to be analyzed.
+Our first step to running this model is to include the data to be analyzed.
 The data for this example contain nine variables.
 We'll select the six we want for this model using the selection operators used in previous examples.
 Both raw and covariance data are included below, but only one is required for any model.

 .. code-block:: r

     data(myFADataRaw)
     names(myFADataRaw)

     oneFactorRaw <- myFADataRaw[,c("x1", "x2", "x3", "x4", "x5", "x6")]